The Evidence

 Below you will find the evidence laying out the there is a mental health crisis among our youth, that the crisis is international, and how the play-based and phone-based childhoods fit into this story.
 For a deeper dive into the evidence, check out our two major open-source Google Docs where we collect the citations and abstracts of the published articles that shed light on these topics (One on adolescent mental health trends and the second on the impact of social media on youth mental health).
 You can also read more on our Substack, After Babel, where we have published a series of articles on the international youth mental health crisis, the loss of the play-based childhood, and the rise of the phone-based childhood.

-(Note that we do not address questions of causality on this page.
-You can learn more about that in the book or on the After Babel Substack. you can also find data on youth mental health trends around the world in our complementary open-source Google Docs).
+(Note that we only touch on the question of causality on this page.
+You can learn more about that in the book or on the After Babel Substack.
+In particular, we recommend reading these two posts from Jon: Yes, Social Media Really Is a Cause of The Youth Mental Health Crisis and Why Some Researchers Think I’m Wrong About Social Media and Mental Illness.
+You can also find data on youth mental health trends around the world in our complementary open-source Google Docs).

 1. The Youth Mental Health Crisis